 CPAs differ from a direct debit because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
 Most payday/short-term lenders will use a CPA to collect your repayments.
 You can cancel this at any point by either consulting with your loan provider or your bank.

-What are the eligibility requirements?
+What were the eligibility requirements?

-What if I miss a payment?
+What if I missed a payment?